IntensiveCoLearning/trustless-agents/README.md

 ## Introduction

 This is an intensive co-learning program for developers, designed to deeply explore the technology behind decentralized AI agents.
 We focus on the core tech stack required to build "trustless" agents, including ERC-8004, A2A Architecture, the AP2 Protocol, and the x402 Payment Protocol.
-Through code-level analysis and hands-on projects, we help participants systematically master the complete framework for the next generation of AI agent collaboration and value exchange.
+Through code-level analysis and hands-on projects, we help participants systematically master the complete framework for the next generation of AI agent collaboration and value exchange.xxxxx
 ## Keywords

 ERC-8004, AP2, A2A, x402, DecentralizedAI, AgentEconomy, Trustless Agent